bcrowell/bcrowell.github.io/black_hole_videos/index.md

 see-forever going on.
 The other, crazy stuff, we fervently hoped, was only an artifact of the unphysical features of the Kerr spacetime, which after all was never thought to be correct in detail as a model of an astrophysical black hole.
+A fairly popular idea was the the diverging blueshifts were actually signs of a kind of blueshift instability, and that this instability would cause the inner horizon never to form in the first place for collapse from general initial conditions.
 But that just doesn't seem to be how things have turned out.
 [Recent work by Dafermos and coworkers](https://www.dpmms.cam.ac.uk/~md384/research/structure-of-singularities/strong-cosmic-censorship.html) seems to make it more plausible that in classical GR there really is a Cauchy horizon inside a spinning black hole formed by gravitational collapse.
 That's way more scary and threatening than a tame little spacelike singularity!